Vesper-Works/Unity-Explorer-For-Outer-Wilds/README.md

 This mod is an implementation of [Cinematic Unity Explorer](https://github.com/originalnicodr/CinematicUnityExplorer) for Outer Wilds.

 # Potential surprises
 The default keybinds will probably overlap with buttons from cheats mods.
-Check the `Options` tab and [guide](https://framedsc.com/GeneralGuides/cinematic-unity-explorer.htm#hotkeys).
+Check the `Options` tab to change the binds and the [guide](https://framedsc.com/GeneralGuides/cinematic-unity-explorer.htm#hotkeys) to see the defaults.

 The guide in general has [useful tips](https://framedsc.com/GeneralGuides/cinematic-unity-explorer.htm#tips-tricks-and-common-questions) for using Unity Explorer.